UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_005_assignment_after_deadline_and_before_grace_period_test_description.md

 55. Click on the "Submit" button.
 56. Verify the submit status changed to "Submitted".
 57. Clear the app storage
-58. Login as a teacher.
+58. Login to the app using the teacher username and password.
 59. Click on "Courses" tab.
 60. Click on the course name.
 61. Click on the assignment.